JMANN240/gester/README.md

 Gester is a program that allows you to remotely control a host that is running the script.
 It is ideal for applications in which the host does not have an easily accessible mouse or keyboard.

-For example, one could use Gester on a media server to allow for easy control with just a phone.
+For example, one could use Gester on a media server (with the help of an init system) to allow for easy control with just a phone.

 ## Installation